Let's talk about how to improve pitching accuracy when a pitcher has problems throwing strikes and finding the strike zone.

 Now it's time to hear from you:

-Are there any tips or techniques for improving pitching control that I missed?
+Are there any pitching accuracy tips that I missed?

 Or maybe you have an idea of how I can make this list even better.